-Whether you’re new to the cannabis industry, or have experience in other states, there are a few things you need to know about opening a dispensary in Missouri.
+Whether you’re new to the cannabis industry, or have experience in other states, there are a few things you need to know about opening and managing a dispensary in Missouri.

-If you have specific questions, you can jump to the section that will help you get your Missouri-based medical marijuana dispensary open as quickly and compliantly as possible
+If you have specific questions, jump to the section that will help you get your Missouri-based medical marijuana dispensary open and operating as quickly, compliantly, and successfully as possible.

-After a year of setting regulations, dispensary licenses were awarded in January 2020.
+2020: After a year of setting regulations, dispensary licenses were awarded in January 2020.
 And the competition was fierce: 192 licenses were issued to a pool of over 1,200 applicants.
+The first dispensaries opened their doors in Missouri in October 2020.

 The number of dispensary facility licenses will be limited to 192 in Missouri, unless the DHSS determines the limit must be increased in order to meet the demand for medical marijuana by qualifying patients.